Can Omnichannel Personalization Save Retail? New Report Explores Progress

 Marketers Struggle with Omnichannel 1-to-1 Personalization Despite New Martech Choices

 Many organizations still struggle to achieve the one-to-one personalization they seek, the report found.
-However, retailers are in the lead in terms of embracing personalization.
+However, the best omnichannel retailers are in the lead in terms of embracing personalization.
 More than half of the retailers surveyed (56 percent) consider their organizations to be competitive or highly successful at personalization.

 Omnichannel Personalization: Make Customer Experiences Relevant for Every Channel